Yann39/java-wasm-teavm/README.md

 - Despite the promise of speed, the tools I've tried are pretty slow
 - Most features are experimental, almost exclusively in preview or alpha versions
 - The standard is incomplete and continues to evolve (rapidly though)
-- Features such as the use of reflection require some tinkering
 - Difficult to debug and profile (lack of tools)

 Potential uses :